 448. PRINCIPLES OF ABNORMAL PSYCHOLOGY.
-Not given in 1948-49

 The conditions which may cause mental and emotional disorders.
 The following topics will receive consideration: The signs and causes of mental disorders; motor disorders; sleep and dreams; disorders of regression; mild mental disorders; compensatory disorders.